 4. Three-bedroom semi-detached house in Burntwood, Staffordshire, for £217,995

-Help to Buy is available on this chic three-bedroom new-build which sits just a stone’s throw from Chasewater Country Park.
-While Burntwood itself offers plenty of amenities, the spot is also ideal for commuters with Birmingham, Wolverhampton and Stafford all within a 40-minute drive.
+Help to Buy is available on this smart three-bedroom new-build which sits just a stone’s throw from Chasewater Country Park.
+While Burntwood itself offers plenty of amenities, the spot is also ideal for commuters.
+Birmingham, Wolverhampton and Stafford are all within a 40-minute drive.